-8.2.3.2 Time to Loss of Eyelash Reflex
+8.2.3.4 Time to Loss of Eyelash Reflex

 The time to loss of eyelash reflex is evaluated during the induction period and defined as the time from the start of the first administration of the study drug to the time when eyelash reflex is lost.
-Analyses will use the same KM and Cox methods described for the time to successful anesthesia induction in Section 8.2.3.1.
+Analyses will use the same KM and Cox methods described for the time to successful anesthesia induction in Section 8.2.3.3.
+If there are multiple observations of loss of eyelash reflex, the first one after the baseline will be included in the calculations.
 If rescue medication is required, the subject will be counted as a failure for time to loss of eyelash reflex at the time of the rescue medication.
 If the subject dies prior to successful anesthesia induction, the subject will be censored at the time of death.